macias04/Digital-Electronics-Project/README.md

     def write_text(self, text, start, row):
         self.text(text, start, row)
 ```
-  - ''Display'' class: Manages the OLED display using the SH1106 driver.
+  -Display class: Manages the OLED display using the SH1106 driver.
   - Methods:
-    - clear_display(val=0): Clears the screen.
+-clear_display(val=0): Clears the screen.
-    - show_display(): Refreshes the screen to show new content.
+-how_display(): Refreshes the screen to show new content.
-    - write_text(text, start, row): Writes text at a specific position.
+-write_text(text, start, row): Writes text at a specific position.

 - **`buzzer.py`**
-  - ''Buzzer'' class: Controls a buzzer using PWM.
+  - Buzzer class: Controls a buzzer using PWM.
   - Method:
-    - sound_buzzer(x): Activates the buzzer (1 for on, 0 for off).
+-sound_buzzer(x): Activates the buzzer (1 for on, 0 for off).

 - **`soil_moisture.py`**
 ```python